BlancheBerneron/GreenPeace.github.io/index.md

 To begin, we quantify the difference between the climate change discussion and all quotes more broadly.
 This will shine a light on the context in which climate change quotes occur.
 We find that climate change related quotes are more likely to occur in newspapers on the left than the right, and that the far right also has a propensity of bringing up climate change.

 <img src="assets/plots/difference_plot.png" alt="topic distribution" width="700"/>
-**Figure 7:** *How climate quotes differ from all quotes on the partisan axis.
+<center> **Figure 7:** *How climate quotes differ from all quotes on the partisan axis.
 Lower means further to the left politically.
 Higher means further to the right politcally.
-As we can see, climate quotes take place more on the left than the right.*
+As we can see, climate quotes take place more on the left than the right.* </center>

 Duncan Watts’ famous finding that while both the left and the right consume science, the science they consume differs, raises an important question in our analysis.
 While both the left and the right may discuss climate change (the left invokes it more), does the type of conversation about climate change differ between the groups?
 If so, understanding this dynamic will enable us to better target the individual news sites and/or speak the language of the audience.